 A day in Manager’s life – how to survive under an avalanche of meetings

-What does your typical day at work look like?
-Is the calendar bursting at its seams, and you lack the time to perform basic tasks?
-Sounds familiar?
-Now, imagine that half of your meetings disappear from your agenda without losses for your business.
-How is this possible?
-In a lean way.
+What is your working day like?
+The calendar is bursting at the seams and you don’t have time to complete the basic tasks?
+Sounds familiar.
+And now imagine that half of them disappear from your schedule without any loss to your business.
+How is that possible?
+Lean.

-Recently, “planners” have been enjoying unflagging popularity.
-Pink, black and maroon, broken down by days and hours, with the possibility of setting goals and designing life.
-We find it difficult to deal.
-There is too little time, and we are trying to manage by planning every single minute, so that it is not wasted.
-Oppressively, we grab a planner and the next influencer – time specialist who will tell us how to live.
-But where is lean in all this?
+Recently, “time planners” have been enjoying unwavering popularity.
+Pink, black and maroon, day and hourly, with the ability to set goals and design life.
+We’re not doing well.
+There is still too little time, and we are trying to save this situation by planning every minute so that it is not wasted.
+We oppressively catch the planner and another influencer – a time specialist who will tell us how to live.
+But where’s the lean in all this?

-An overarching principle of lean approach is to provide customers with products/services of value in the easiest and fastest way.
-So without unnecessary wastage.
-Let me invite you to a small experiment.
-Take your diary and analyze step by step the meetings held by writing down on the side the business value that they provided.
-How many of them have you held idealistically without advancing the project forward?
-If this is the vast number, it means that it’s time to start to plan smarter.
+The overriding principle of the lean approach is to provide customers with products/services of value in the simplest and quickest way possible.
+Thus, without unnecessary waste.
+I’m inviting you to a little experiment.
+Take your schedule in your hands and analyze step by step the meetings you have held and record the business value they have provided you with.
+How many of them did you do for the sake of the idea without moving the project forward?
+If it’s an overwhelming number, it’s a sign that it’s time to start planning smarter.

-Business relies on people and every encounter with another person always offers some value.
-This is the basic and unquestionable principle.
-The longer someone stays in a business environment, the better they understand it.
-But when you start to lose the ground under your feet, it is difficult to finish projects because there is not enough time for them and the team cannot count on you, because you’re stuck at a next meeting – start planning based on the values.
+Business is based on people, and every meeting with another person always brings some value.
+This is a fundamental and unquestionable principle.
+The longer someone stays in the business environment, the better they understand it.
+However, when you start to lose ground under your feet, projects get stuck, because there is no time for them, and the team can not count on you, because you are at the next meeting – start planning based on values.

 There was a meeting…

-Recently, I arranged a meeting which was supposed to be a summary of activities undertaken in the last few weeks – it was a summary of interviews with the recipients and the team which resulted in elaboration of the Unique Value Proposition and the implementation of changes process.
-The next stage was to involve workshops validating the results of this work.
-It seemed very important to me, because it would be good for customers to know what we were doing.
-It took me few hours to prepare by involving others in the team.
-Everything went on smoothly, successful meeting, relationships built, but has the project advanced?
-Well, no. The meeting turned out to be worthless in the context of the project course – because the process was previously determined and discussed, and the meeting changed nothing in the course of further work, etc..
-The summary at this stage was not necessary, and if anything, I could have arranged it over the Internet, or simply described it in the mail.
-Thus, I wasted a few hours of my time and the time of my colleagues and customers, leading to a slowdown in the implementation of the project.
+Recently I have arranged a meeting which was to be a summary of the activities carried out in recent weeks – it was a summary of interviews with the recipients and the team, which resulted in the development of Unique Value Proposition and the process of implementing changes.
+The next stage was supposed to be a workshop validating the results of this work.
+It seemed very important to me, because it would be good if the customers knew what we were doing.
+I prepared myself for it for a few hours by engaging other people from the team I work for.
+Everything is fine, the meeting is successful, the relations are built, but has the project been moved forward?
+Well, no, it hasn’t.
+The meeting turned out to be worthless in the context of the project – because the process had been previously established and discussed, and the meeting did not change anything in the course of further work, the process, etc… A summary at this stage was not needed, and if I did, I could organize it via the Internet, or simply describe it in an e-mail.
+Thus, I wasted a few hours of my time and the time of my colleagues and customers, which resulted in a slowdown in the implementation of the project.

-Then I realized that a substantial number of my meetings is unnecessary.
-I act in a lean way, I teach about lean approach, meanwhile, I have allowed such waste to sneak into my work?
-First, I could not believe it, and then I started acting.
+Then I realized that most of the meetings are organized without any need.
+I act in a lean way, I talk about leaning, I teach about leaning, but in the meantime such waste creeps into my work?
+First I couldn’t believe it, then I acted.

-- Ask yourself “why”.
-The key question in the context of planning of your time is its meaning.
-If you want to build customer relationships – meet with them.
-If you want to make progress in the project, specify how this meeting can contribute to it.
-List the values that this meeting would contribute to the project and consider whether it is necessary to hold it.
-Remember about the purpose of the meeting.
+1. Ask yourself why.
+The key question in the context of planning one’s own time is what makes sense.
+If you want to build a relationship with a client – meet him/her.
+If you want to make progress in the project, specify how the meeting can contribute to it.
+Write down the values that this meeting brings to the project and consider whether it is really necessary to organize it.
+Remember the purpose of the meeting.

-- Minimize the technical preparation for the meeting.
-If you determine that the meeting is valuable and necessary, examine its form.
-Maybe instead of wasting time on arrival, it can take place by telephone or over the Internet?
+2. Minimize technical preparation for the meeting.
+If you already know that the meeting is valuable and necessary, analyse its form.
+Maybe instead of wasting time getting there, it could be by phone or via the Internet?
 Make your life easier and don’t waste your time.

-- Don’t forget about the people.
-Project will be project, but always remember about the people – your callers and your respect to them.
-Nothing can replace an eye to eye meeting, so if your calendar allows it, and the meeting offers value and has a specific purpose – meet and talk.
+3. Don’t forget the people.
+A project will be a project, but always remember about people – your interlocutors and respect for them.
+Nothing can replace a live chat, so as soon as your calendar allows you to, and the meeting has a value and a purpose – meet and talk.

-Lack of time is one of the main problems of each manager.
-Trying to sort out our schedules, we should keep in mind the objectives and values which provide us with the next steps to fill our days with.
-Before we arrange a meeting, consider whether it is necessary and if it offers value… bearing the people in mind.
-Follow the principle of respect for our customers, partners, colleagues and their time.
+Lack of time is one of the main problems of any manager.
+As we try to organize our schedules, let’s try to remember about the goals and values that the successive activities that fill our working days provide us with.
+Before we arrange a meeting, let us consider whether it is necessary and whether it will bring us value…. remembering the people.
+Let us be guided by the principle of respect for our customers, partners, co-workers and their time.